stanford-rc/globus.stanford.edu/server/install.md

   [downloads.globus.org](https://downloads.globus.org).
 It needs to be open long enough for software packages to be downloaded.

+* To `54.237.254.192/29` (in the `untrust` zone), on port 443.

+  This is where Globus' API servers live in AWS.
+Globus Connect Server communicates back to Globus during endpoint setup and maintenance.

 Once firewall rules have been submitted, you should proceed to get your Globus ID activated.